-Submitting the published or unpublished work of another person as one's own, including paraphrases or direct quotations, without full and clear acknowledgment such as adequate footnotes, quotations, and other reference forms unintentional.
-But in either case, plagiarism puts both you and your professor in a compromising position.
+Submitting the published or unpublished work of another person as one's own, including paraphrases or direct quotations, without full and clear acknowledgment such as adequate footnotes, quotations, and other reference forms

 To see the full definition of plagiarism, refer to the definitions sections of the St. Cloud State University Academic Integrity Policy.
 The SCSU Student Code of Conduct and the University of West Florida Student Code of Academic Conduct have additional information about academic misconduct.